d1ll3x/PurpleBox/README.md

-# elk
+# STEALTH
-Detection development environment based on the ELK stack and Atomic Red Team
+Security Testing Environment for Analyzing Logs and TTP Hunting